Republic of Vietnam Navy: History

-Expansion of the VNN
+Expansion

-In the late 1950s, the Vietnam Navy was being modernized and developed, receiving ships and training from the United States Navy.
-By 1961, the VNN had a force of 23 ships, the largest of which were LSMs, 197 boats, and 5,000 men.
-This was insufficient to counter the growing threat of enemy infiltration and the years 1962-1964 were marked by a rapid expansion; training facilities, repair bases, and support facilities were established; communications equipment and networks improved; organization and administrative procedures strengthened.
-The number of ships increased to 44 and the number of personnel to 8,100.

-This process continued and by the end of 1967, the personnel strength of the VNN had increased to 16,300, with 65 ships, along with 232 vessels of the River Assault Group (RAG), 290 junks, and 52 miscellaneous craft.
-Throughout 1968, the VNN gave priority to the improvement and expansion of their training programs in anticipation of gaining increased responsibility in the war effort as well as additional assets from the US.
-By the end of 1968, plans for the turnover of the majority of the United States Navy assets in Vietnam had been formulated.

 Politics and coups

-VNN commander Captain Hồ Tấn Quyền, was a loyal supporter of President Ngô Đình Diệm.
-In order to prevent him supporting Diệm in the 1963 South Vietnamese coup, he was executed by fellow VNN officers on the morning of 1 November 1963.
+RVNN commander Captain Hồ Tấn Quyền, was a loyal supporter of President Ngô Đình Diệm.
+In order to prevent him supporting Diệm in the 1963 South Vietnamese coup, he was executed by fellow RVNN officers on the morning of 1 November 1963.

-During the 1965 South Vietnamese coup, rebel forces surrounded the VNN headquarters at the Saigon Naval Shipyard, apparently in an attempt to capture VNN commander Chung Tấn Cang.
+During the 1965 South Vietnamese coup, rebel forces surrounded the RVNN headquarters at the Saigon Naval Shipyard, apparently in an attempt to capture RVNN commander Chung Tấn Cang.
 However, this was unsuccessful and Cang moved the fleet to Nhà Bè Base to prevent the rebels from seizing the ships.